Damocles-fr/PPJF/README.md

   	  It should be the part of the path that appear in "more info" but not in the Windows explorer path of your movies
   	- Add double backslash ``` \\ ``` instead of single backslash ``` \ ``` in your own path, they are essential
   	- Replace "D:" with the drive letter of your NAS or drive in Windows
+  	- Your NAS/network drives must be mount with a letter like D:\ E:\ ... in Windows.
   	- For exemple ``` $path = $path -replace "\\share\\_MEDIA\\", "D:" ```
 	That works for everything located in my NAS mounted as the D: drive in Windows, so D:\FILMS, D:\SERIES etc.
 	``` "\\share\\\_MEDIA\\" ``` depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin to identify your issue)